What is Daylighting in Architecture

 In daylighting design, three types of sky conditions are typically considered:

 - Clear sky:- which provides a relatively steady source of low-intensity light with direct sun of high intensity.
-For buildings designed for climates with prevailing clear skies, solar control (sun-shading) is generally required and can be reliably dimensioned, depending on the requisites of under heated versus overheated conditions.
+The buildings designed for climates with prevailing clear skies, solar control (sun-shading) is generally required.
+Should be reliably dimensioned, depending on the requisites of under heated versus overheated conditions.
 Window apertures in hot arid climates (such as a desert location) can be very small and use reflected light to protect the interior from direct sun and glare while still providing high levels of illumination.

 - Overcast sky:- which may be a very dark under dark clouds, or which may be very bright and “hazy,” low level lighting, but diffusely cast from the entire sky dome (that is, nearly omnidirectional).
 When viewed from inside a building, an overcast sky can be either excessively bright or quite dark.
 Fixed exterior sun control is generally not recommended in climates with prevailing cloudy skies because it increases darkness and shading under overcast conditions.
 Interior shades for glare control from all angles may be required.